Smart Thermostat GUI.

 Elevating home technology.

-Awards: Focus Open Silver, 2019; iF Design Award Winner, 2018; Red Dot Design Award Winner, 2018; Good Design Award Winner, 2018
+Recognition: Focus Open Silver, 2019; iF Design Award Winner, 2018; Red Dot Design Award Winner, 2018; Good Design Award Winner, 2018

 Challenge

-Research Synthesis & Insights
+Process & Insights

-• How can we elevate an old-school segment display to look and feel more modern?
+• How can we elevate an "old-school" segment display to look and feel more modern?

 • How can we fit all of our functionality into a small and rigid real estate?